gr0uch/simulacra/README.md

 - Value and previous value: mutate operation.
 - No value: remove operation.

-There is a special case for the mutator function: if the bound node is the same as its parent, its value will not be iterated over if it is an array.
+There are some special cases for the mutator function:

+- If the bound node is the same as its parent, its value will not be iterated over if it is an array.
+- If the mutator function returns a non-undefined value for a remove operation, then `Node.removeChild` will not be called.
+This is useful for implementing animations when removing a Node from the DOM.

 ## Advanced Usage